-What You Should Know About Data Privacy – And How To Get Started
+What You Should Know About Data Privacy – And How to Get Started

 Data privacy is an issue of significant concern in the digital age, in large part because data breaches keep occurring, revealing the personal data of millions of people worldwide.
 Even one isolated breach can have profound consequences.
-Individuals may be subjected to identity theft or blackmail, while companies might run the risk of financial losses as well as harm to public, investor, and customer trust.
+Individuals may be subjected to identity theft or blackmail, while companies might run the risk of financial losses as well as harm to the public, investors, and customer trust.

 What Is Data Privacy, And Which Data Is Involved?

 Data privacy, also referred to as information privacy, centers around how data should be gathered, stored, controlled, and shared with any third parties, along with complying with all applicable privacy laws.

 To properly characterize data privacy, it’s helpful to specify precisely what is going to be protected.
 Several types of data that are customarily regarded as sensitive, both by the general public and by legal mandates, include:

 - Personally Identifiable Information (PII): Data that could be utilized to identify, reach out to, or track down an individual, or to differentiate one person from another.

 - Personal Health Information (PHI): Medical history, insurance information, and other private data accumulated by healthcare providers and could possibly be connected to a particular person.